wei-hsuan-cheng/wei-hsuan-cheng.github.io/_pages/about.md

 **Looking for PhD position in robotics!!**

 Hi, this is Wei-Hsuan Cheng (he/him).
-I am currently a master student at [Robots and Medical Mechatronics Lab (RMML)][RMML], [Department of Biomechatronics Engineering][NTUBME], [National Taiwan University (NTU)][NTU], advised by *[Prof. Ping-Lang Yen]*.
+I am currently a Master's student at [Robots and Medical Mechatronics Lab (RMML)][RMML], [Department of Biomechatronics Engineering][NTUBME], [National Taiwan University (NTU)][NTU], advised by *[Prof. Ping-Lang Yen]*.

-- Master thesis title: *“Application of Vision- and Force-Based Supervisory Teleoperation for Robotic Dexterous Manipulation Tasks in Industrial Surveillance”*
+- Master's thesis title: *“Application of Vision- and Force-Based Supervisory Teleoperation for Robotic Dexterous Manipulation Tasks in Industrial Surveillance”*

 My research interest lies on fields of ``robotics``, particularly in ``robotic arm manipulations``.
 I have experience in diverse domains in robotics, including and not limited to
 - ``Teleoperation`` robotic system through ``wireless communication``